donglnp/frontend-infrastructure/src/app/core/services/README.md

 # Services directory

-This directory tends to be a place to place Business Services.
+This directory tends to be a place to place Module Services.